zard777/Hacking_game_bunker/Hakoniwa-Explorer-Plus/README.md

 6) Found **`1285A378`** ==> Modify it and eat **_Rainbow Seeds_** again.

-🏆 `ECX` as accumulative points that strengthen your MaxHP -- it was uniquely generated when consumed _`Rainbow Seeds`_
+🏆 `ECX` pointer represents as accumulative points that expand your MaxHP -- it was uniquely generated when consumed _`Rainbow Seeds`_

 > Distinct value of `ECX` depends on what kind of consumables you've eaten